 For brief periods of stress, you may find the following helpful in reducing stress: exercising; listening to relaxing music; taking a warm bath or shower; doing hobbies and creative projects; managing your time better; surrounding yourself with supportive family and friends; getting your feelings out; laughing; and focusing on the positive.

 Over time you may find you need additional tension reducing exercises.
 These are the state-of-the- art therapeutic approaches for reducing both stress and anxiety.
 They can be helpful when performed on a daily basis for a few minutes, as well as utilized in the middle of a stressful experience.
 They can lead your body and mind to calm down.
 They may also lead you to be less reactive to stress within a few weeks.
-(See the Virtual Relaxation Room on this site for downloadable exercises for most of these strategies).

 - Deep Breathing: The most basic relaxation exercise is slow, rhythmic breathing from your abdomen to calm yourself.
 When you are stressed or worried, your breathing tends to be shallow and fast.
 When your breathing is deep and slow, you tend to relax at a physiological level.